Optional Chaining Operator in JavaScript

 var spouseName = (p == null) ? null : (p.Spouse == null) ? null : p.Spouse.FirstName; // without the null-conditional operator

-Quite recently it was announced that the TC39 committee moved the proposal for optional chaining to Stage 3:
+The TC39 committee recently moved the proposal for optional chaining to Stage 3:

 WE JUST MOVED OPTIONAL CHAINING IN JS TO STAGE 3 🎉🎉🎉🎉🎉🎉🎉 — Daniel Rosenwasser (@drosenwasser) July 25, 2019